ssantichaivekin/algos/quick_select/README.md

 Just your normal average O(n) quick select.
 It does not perform in place.
-It is a joke.
+It is a joke (meaning working, but not that thoughtful) version of quick select.